-NASA postpones for 24 hours launch of historic spaceship to Sun
+Nasa postpones for 24 hours launch of historic spaceship to Sun

 These solar outbursts are poorly understood, but pack the potential to wipe out power to millions of people.

-The probe is protected by an ultra-powerful heat shield that is 4.5 inches (11.43 centimeters) thick.
+The probe is protected by an ultra-powerful heat shield that is 4.5 inches (11.43 centimetres) thick.

-The shield should enable the spacecraft to survive its close shave with the fiery star, coming within 3.83 million miles (6.16 million kilometers) of the Sun´s surface.
+The shield should enable the spacecraft to survive its close shave with the fiery star, coming within 3.83 million miles of the Sun´s surface.

 The heat shield is built to withstand radiation equivalent to up to about 500 times the Sun´s radiation on Earth.

-Even in a region where temperatures can reach more than a million degrees Fahrenheit, the sunlight is expected to heat the shield to just around 2,500 degrees Fahrenheit (1,371 degrees Celsius).
+Even in a region where temperatures can reach more than a million degrees Fahrenheit, the sunlight is expected to heat the shield to just around 2,500 degrees Fahrenheit.

-If all works as planned, the inside of the spacecraft should stay at just 85 degrees Fahrenheit.

 The tools on board will measure the expanding corona and continually flowing atmosphere known as the solar wind, which solar physicist Eugene Parker first described in 1958.